What is Deburring

 Yes, deburring is often required after plasma cutting.

-Plasma cutting can leave rough edges and slag (molten metal residue) known as dross, especially on the underside of the cut.
+Plasma cutting can leave rough edges and hardened molten metal residue, especially on the underside of the cut.

-Even with modern plasma cutters, imperfections are common if settings are not optimal.
+Even with modern plasma cutters, these imperfections are quite common if the settings are not exactly right.

-• Chipping off dross with a hammer or scraper
+• Chipping off the dross with a hammer or scraper

-These steps improve safety, allow better fit and finish, and prepare the part for coating or further fabrication.
+These steps improve safety, help the parts fit together better, and prepare them for painting or further work.

-Even when edges look clean, a light deburring pass may be needed to remove sharpness and ensure a smooth result.
+Even when the edges look fairly clean, a light deburring pass is often still needed to remove any sharpness and give a smoother result.

 Is Deburring Needed After Welding?